Attorney/Partner

 Community Leadership

-Ben serves on the Board of Directors of the Pinellas County Urban League and the Tampa Orlando Pinellas Jewish Federation.
-He is also a member of the Board of Directors of his synagogue, Temple Beth-El.
-Ben a graduate of Leadership Florida and previously served on Leadership Florida’s Board of Directors.
+Ben currently serves on the Board of Directors of the St. Petersburg Free Clinic, and the Board of Directors of the University of Florida Law Center Association Board of Trustees.
+Ben has previously served on the Board of Directors of the Pinellas County Urban League, and the Board of Directors of his synagogue, Temple Beth-El.
+Ben is a graduate of Leadership Florida and previously served on Leadership Florida’s Board of Directors.

 Prior Work Experience